Are AR550 Steel Targets better than AR500?

 Will you hear a difference between AR500 and AR550?
 Nope.
 Will you see a difference between AR500 and AR550?
 Nope.
-However, If you are shooting rifles greater than 2800 fps it is advantageous to purchase AR550 steel targets as at these higher velocities, AR500 steel targets start to pit. “pitting” will shorten the life of your steel target and possible your life as pitting can cause ricochets.
-If you are shooting pistols, 3/8” AR500 steel targets are all you need.
+However, If you are shooting rifles greater than 3000 fps or if you are shooting magnum round rifles, it is advantageous to purchase AR550 steel targets.
+If you are shooting pistols or rifle calibers under .308, then 3/8” AR500 targets are all you need.
+The one exception to calibers under .308 is the .223/.556.
+With high velocities of these rounds and many shooters wanting to shoot at distances as close as 50 yards, we recommend the AR550.
+AR500 targets will start to pit and warp with these higher velocities and caliber sizes.
+“Pitting” will shorten the life of your target and possible your life as pitting can cause ricochets.
 The long and short of it is that AR550 steel is slightly more expensive and is more difficult to cut due to the hardness.
 It adds value to the ½” thick target by allowing for a heavy duty (HD) option.
 These targets are geared for intensive, rigorous rifle shooting.
-As with any other steel target, they are strong but not bulletproof and the same restrictions apply for increased longevity.
+As with any other target, they are strong but not bulletproof and the same restrictions apply for increased longevity.

 Since our research suggested that there is added value for you, our customer and friend, we at AR550 Target Solutions have decided to expand our products to include a selection of AR550 ½” targets for your shooting pleasure.
 Watch for an invitation in your in-box to check out this new line.
 AR500 Target Solutions has some exciting evolutions in the works and can’t wait to share them with you!
-Go to www.Ar500targetsolutions.com to pick up some new gongs and targets.
+Head on over to our steel targets page to learn more about how to hang steel targets and what calibers to use!

 As always, Happy shooting from all of us at AR500 Target Solutions!